jannis-kiriasis/advisor-finder/README.md

 so that I can market my specialisations to potential clients.

 **Acceptance criteria:**
-- The adviser's required information is a business name, business address, email, phone, business description, advisor photo/logo, location and specialisations, and registration number.
+- The adviser's required information is a business name, business address, business description, location, postcode, specialisations, and registration number.
-- Log-in details and user profile are created simultaneously
-- Use defensive design to avoid mistakes
 - Implement real-time feedback on the action taken

 **Subtasks:**